Betsey (1790 ship): Career

-3rd enslaving voyage (1792–1794): Captain Doyle sailed from Liverpool on 18 August 1792, bound for Whydah.
+3rd voyage transporting enslaved people (1792–1794): Captain Doyle sailed from Liverpool on 18 August 1792, bound for Whydah.
 Doyle died on 30 January 1793; Kent replaced Doyle as master.
 Betsey arrived at Kingston on 2 November 1793 with 150 captives, having come via Dominica.
 She left Kingston on 27 January 1794 and arrived back at Liverpool on 17 March 1794.
 She had left Liverpool with 31 crew members and she suffered 24 crew deaths on the voyage.

-4th enslaving voyage (1794–1795): Captain John Corran acquired a letter of marque on 5 April 1794.
+4th voyage transporting enslaved people (1794–1795): Captain John Corran acquired a letter of marque on 5 April 1794.
 He sailed from Liverpool on 28 May 1794.
 Betsey began gathering captives at Whydah on 28 August, and left Africa on 16 October.
 She arrived at Kingston on 7 January 1795 with 315 slaves having embarked 317, for a loss rate of less than 1%.
 She left Kingston on 7 March and arrived back at Liverpool on 30 April.
 She had left Liverpool with 30 crew members and suffered three crew deaths on the voyage.

 After the passage of Dolben's Act in 1788, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

-5th enslaving voyage (1796–1797): Captain David Armstrong sailed from Liverpool on 6 January 1796, bound for West Africa.
-He died on 11 May and Edward Mosson replaced him as captain.
+5th voyage transporting enslaved people (1796–1797): Captain David Armstrong sailed from Liverpool on 6 January 1796, bound for West Africa.
+In 1796, 103 vessels sailed from English ports on voyages to transport enslaved people; 94 of these vessels sailed from Liverpool.

+Armstrong died on 11 May, and Edward Mosson replaced him as captain.
 Betsey left Africa on 1 August 1796.
 She arrived at St Croix on 22 September with 268 captives.
 She sailed for Liverpool on 28 November and arrived back there on 11 January 1797.
 She had left with 25 crew members and she suffered ten crew deaths on her voyage.